rapid7/metasploit-framework/How-to-Send-an-HTTP-Request-Using-HTTPClient.md

 4. When you're done normalizing the URI, you're ready to use send_request_cgi() or send_request_raw()

-Please note: The normalize_uri() function will always follow these rules:
+Please note: The normalize_uri() method will always follow these rules:

 1. The URI should always begin with a slash.
 2. You will have to decide if you need the trailing slash or not.